Site Host Proposal Guidelines

 - The Conference Director will help you plan food, drink, and numbers.

 Putting together a conference like this one is labor-intensive and requires a team.
-The Conference on Community Writing’s Director will participate on the planning committee.
-We recommend the conference planner secure a support letter from the department chair and dean specifying in-kind assistance to facilitate planning, in the form of course release(s), resources, financial sponsorship, collaborators, and/or student assistants.
+The Conference on Community Writing’s Director will participate on the planning committee as a co-chair.
+We recommend the conference planner secure a support letter from the department chair and dean specifying in-kind assistance to facilitate planning, in the form of course release(s), resources, financial sponsorship, collaborators, and student assistants.
+We recommend a planning committee composed of 5-10 members.

 As co-sponsors of CCW, we do have a few requirements, and we will work with you to ensure that they can be met within the parameters and flow of the conference that you envision:

 - List the Coalition for Community Writing as a co-host.
-The Conference on Community Writing’s Director will serve as co-chair and help create programming and collaborate on planning.
+The Conference on Community Writing’s Director will serve as co-chair and help create programming and collaborate on planning, though we require a local host chair to work on logistical planning.
 As such, the Conference Director will need access to registration lists and revenue numbers.

 - Allow the Conference on Community Writing Director time at your first Welcome or Plenary Session and again later in the conference to make announcements and confer awards.